Nef and abundant divisors, semiampleness and canonical bundle formula

 \section{Acknowledgements}

 I thank my advisor Patrick Brosnan for several enlightening discussions on the contents of this paper and Christopher Hacon, an email conversation with whom led to the start of this work.
-I would also like to express my gratitude to Caucher Birkar and Jason Starr for their valuable comments.
-The author was partially supported by the Hauptman fellowship during the preparation of this work.
+I would also like to express my gratitude to Florin Ambro, Caucher Birkar and Jason Starr for their valuable comments.
+I thank the referee for his comments which helped improve the presentation and readability of the paper.
+The author was partially supported by the Hauptman fellowship of the Mathematics department of University of Maryland during the preparation of this work.